Configure where Multipass stores external data

 First, stop the Multipass daemon:

-$ sudo snap stop multipass
+sudo snap stop multipass

-$ sudo snap connect multipass:removable-media # for /mnt or /media
+sudo snap connect multipass:removable-media

-Then, create the new directory in which Multipass will store its data:
+Create the new directory in which Multipass will store its data:

-$ mkdir -p <path>
+mkdir -p <path>

-$ sudo chown root <path>
+sudo chown root <path>

 After that, create the override config file, replacing <path> with the absolute path of the directory created above.

-$ sudo mkdir /etc/systemd/system/snap.multipass.multipassd.service.d/
+sudo mkdir /etc/systemd/system/snap.multipass.multipassd.service.d/

-$ sudo tee /etc/systemd/system/snap.multipass.multipassd.service.d/override.conf <<EOF
+sudo tee /etc/systemd/system/snap.multipass.multipassd.service.d/override.conf <<EOF

 [Service]